-Campbell joins me this Sunday (8-9 am PACIFIC) to outline his vision of a party of principles and independence from political monopoly run by special interests.
+Campbell joined me to outline his vision of a party of principles and independence from political monopoly run by special interests.
 We’ll also discuss the ever-important question of separation of powers in the context of federalism and California’s COVID policy.

 After learning about the Common Sense Party from Judge Quentin Kopp last fall, I’ve been eager to get an update.
 Signature gathering to get on the ballot was put on hold by the pandemic, but Campbell and Kopp are finally getting back to work.
 If the recall movement is any indicator of Californian’s dissatisfaction with the status quo, they should have no trouble getting the 70,000 required signatures to get on the ballot.